gustav-mb/PRDAT-assignments/Assignment 3/README.md

 ## PLC 3.7

-Extend the expression langauge abstract syntax and the lexer and parser specifications with conditional expressions.
+Extend the expression language abstract syntax and the lexer and parser specifications with conditional expressions.
 The abstract syntax should be `If(e1, e2, e3)`, so modify file `Absyn.fs` as well as `ExprLex.fsl` and file `ExprPar.fsy`.
 The concrete syntax may be the keyword-laden F#/ML-style:

 > `If e1 then e2 else e3`